John Key, Bill English

 Delivering better public services is one of the National-led Government’s four key priorities for this term.
-We understand that New Zealand families expect the Government to be spending their hard-earned taxes on the things that matter, and this is why we are bringing a newly-sharpened focus to the public service.
+We understand that New Zealand families expect the Government to spend their hard-earned taxes on the things that matter, and this is why we are bringing a newly-sharpened focus to the public service.

-In July 2013, we issued the first report on progress against these targets and the results are promising.
+In February 2014, we issued the second report on progress against these targets and the results are promising.

 Reducing long-term welfare dependence

 - Reduce the number of people continuously receiving working age benefits for more than 12 months by 30 per cent – from 78,000 to 55,000 by 2017.

 - In the year to September 2013, the number of beneficiaries had dropped from 78,123 to 71,755.

 - Increase participation in early childhood education so that in 2016, 98% of children starting school will have participated in quality early childhood education (ECE).

 - Increase infant immunisation rates so that 95 percent of eight-month-olds are fully immunised by December 2014 and this is maintained through to 30 June 2017, and reduce the incidence of rheumatic fever by two thirds to 1.4 cases per 100,000 people by June 2017.

 - Halt the 10-year rise in children experiencing physical abuse and reduce current numbers by 5% by 2017.

 - As at December 2013, the participation rate of children in ECE was up to 95.7% – an overall increase of 0.5 percentage points from the same time last year.